-Description: Make amendments to the Company's Articles of Incorporation in accordance with the amendment of the relevant provisions of the Company Act and the Company's practice needs.
-Please see Attachment VII (Page 34 to 36) for the comparison table before and after amendments.
+- Description: Make amendments to the Company's Articles of Incorporation in accordance with the amendment of the relevant provisions of the Company Act and the Company's practice needs.
+Please see Attachment VII for the comparison table before and after amendments. - Resolution: The proposal was approved as proposed.
+Shares represented at the time of voting were 184,056,903.
+The voting results are as follows: